Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Multi-class Risk Analysis Solution

 where $\omega$ represents the attention weights, $\mu$ and $\sigma^2$ represents the expectation and variance, and \( \circ \) represents the element-wise product.
 Different classes may require attention to different features or parts of the input.
 An attention mechanism can learn to focus on the most informative features for each class dynamically, improving the model’s ability to differentiate between classes.

-\begin{example} In a multi-class classification task, consider an image \( d_i \) that can belong to one of four classes: A, B, C, or D. In the learnable Gaussian model, each class has a set of mean (\( \mu_A, \mu_B, \mu_C, \mu_D \)) and variance (\( \sigma_A^2, \sigma_B^2, \sigma_C^2, \sigma_D^2 \)) parameters that are learned from the risk features.
-These parameters are used to compute the Gaussian weights, however, even with these learnable parameters, the model still uses fixed, class-specific parameters that do not change dynamically based on the image content.
+\begin{example} In a multi-class prediction task, consider a sample \( d_i \) that can belong to one of four classes: A, B, C, or D. In the learnable Gaussian model, each class has a set of mean (\( \mu_A, \mu_B, \mu_C, \mu_D \)) and variance (\( \sigma_A^2, \sigma_B^2, \sigma_C^2, \sigma_D^2 \)) parameters that are learned from the risk features.
+These parameters are used to compute the Gaussian weights, however, even with these learnable parameters, the model still uses fixed, class-specific parameters that do not change dynamically based on the sample content.
 In contrast, the attention mechanism assigns dynamic weights based on the risk features.
-For example, for image \( d_i \), the attention mechanism might assign \( \omega_A = 0.6 \), \( \omega_B = 0.1 \), \( \omega_C = 0.2 \), and \( \omega_D = 0.1 \), emphasizing class A more than the others based on the image's specific features.
-This dynamic adjustment allows the attention mechanism to focus on the most relevant classes for each input image, whereas the Gaussian model is constrained by pre-learned, static parameters.
+For example, for image \( d_i \), the attention mechanism might assign \( \omega_A = 0.6 \), \( \omega_B = 0.1 \), \( \omega_C = 0.2 \), and \( \omega_D = 0.1 \), emphasizing class A more than the others based on the sample's specific features.
+This dynamic adjustment allows the attention mechanism to focus on the most relevant classes for each input sample, whereas the Gaussian model is constrained by pre-learned, static parameters.

 \end{example}